jmford2/Covid19-NP-Swab/README.md

 <a name="approaches"></a>
 ## Approaches

-Approaches under investigation:
+#Approaches under investigation:

 (1a) 3D printing a shaft, and attaching flock material via adhesive

 (1b) 3D printing a shaft with enough definition---either "nubs" along the surface or bristles---to gather secretion from the nasopharynx.

-Other Approaches:
+#Other Approaches:

 (2a) Repurposing existing materials, including cosmetics applicators or "loops" used in microbiology

-For more detail on ideas not yet investigated, see (link to other .md file)
+For more detail on ideas not yet investigated, see **Other Approaches** (link to come)

 ### Scrounging, Repurposing